loighic/truth-tables/tt_CR_04c--pre-test.md

 ## truth tables, chapter 8 assignment (at-home)

-Each problem is worth 20 points, and the whole assignment is worth 100 points.
-Problems that are submitted late will receive 16 points.
-Your grade will be put on a 10 point scale when it is posted in Canvas.
+---

 Be sure to submit each problem.

 The first truth table can be checked before submitting.
 The other five (4.02 - 4.06) cannot be checked.
 (Checked by Carnap, that is.
-You can and should check and double-check them before submitting.)
+You can and should check and double-check each of them before submitting.)

-Some of the truth tables that you'll do on test 2 will not be checkable.
+Some of the truth tables that you'll do on test 2 won't have the Carnap check feature.

 ---